How to compare & buy life insurance

 Also be on the watch for a whole life insurance policy’s guaranteed maximum fees.
 This is the maximum amount that a life insurance company can charge you in fees.
 In most cases, the maximum fee is higher than the guaranteed minimum, which can lead to a doomsday scenario where all of your growth is eaten up by fees.

 Takeaway: Term life insurance is an uncomplicated product that, in the event that you die prematurely, provides a financial safety net for your family and gives them the financial flexibility to complete investments and savings like retirement and college funds.
-It’s the best product for 80 to 90% of Americans.
+It’s the best product for most people.
 Whole life insurance, on the other hand, is a complicated product that’s better suited for complicated financial plans.

 Calculating how much life insurance you need to purchase is a relatively straightforward process.
 We built our own calculator to help you figure it out, but you can also figure it out using any calculator with an addition symbol.